Generative AI at Work

-For example, \citet{peng2023impact} recruit software engineers for a specific coding task (writing an HTTP server in JavaScript) and show that those given access to GitHub Copilot complete this task twice as quickly.
-Similarly, \citet{noyExperimentalEvidenceProductivity2023} run an online experiment showing that subjects given access to ChatGPT complete professional writing tasks more quickly.
-In addition, they show that ChatGPT compresses the productivity distribution, with lower-skill workers benefiting the most.
+Even at the decision level, the effects of AI on decision quality are mixed, often revealing unexpected challenges in human-AI collaboration.
+Some studies on AI decision support tools report positive impacts.
+For instance, \citet{kanazawa2022} examine a non-generative AI tool for taxi drivers that suggests routes with the highest likelihood of finding customers.
+This tool reduces driver search time by 5\%, with low-skill drivers seeing the largest reductions in search.
+On the other hand, several studies find that the combination of AI and human decisions performs worse than either AI or humans alone \citep{hoffman2018, angelova2023, agrawal2023, poursabzisangdeh2021}.
+In fact, a meta-analysis of more than 100 experimental studies concludes that, on average, human-AI collaborations underperform both the AI alone and the best human decision-makers \citep{vaccaro2024combinationshumansaiuseful}.
+These results underscore the particular challenges introduced when using AI-based tools designed to augment human decision making.

-To the best of our knowledge, however, there have been no studies of the impact of access to generative AI tools on productivity in real-world workplaces, nor over longer periods.
-Such studies are important because the impact of AI on productivity may vary over time and interact with workers’ baseline level of experience or expertise.
-Technologies that look promising in laboratory settings may have more limited effects in practice because of the need for complementary organizational investments, skill development and business process redesign.
-In addition, the introduction of AI systems may have further impacts on worker and customer satisfaction, attrition, and patterns of organizational behavior.
+In this paper, we provide micro-level evidence on the adoption of a generative AI tool across thousands of workers employed by a given firm and its subcontractors.
+Our work is closely related to several other studies examining the impacts of generative AI in lab-like settings. \citet{peng2023impact} recruit software engineers for a specific coding task (writing an HTTP server in JavaScript) and show that those given access to GitHub Copilot complete this task twice as quickly.
+Similarly, \citet{noyExperimentalEvidenceProductivity2023} conduct an online experiment showing that subjects given access to ChatGPT complete professional writing tasks more quickly.
+In the legal domain, \citet{choiAIAssistanceLegal2023} provided law students with AI assistance on a law school exam, while in management consulting, \citet{dellacquaNavigatingJaggedTechnological2023} find that access to GPT-4 suggestions improves the quality of responses on management consulting tasks within its capabilities, but can negatively impact performance on tasks outside its capabilities.
+Consistent with our findings, \citet{noyExperimentalEvidenceProductivity2023}, \citet{choiAIAssistanceLegal2023}, \citet{peng2023check} and \citet{dellacquaNavigatingJaggedTechnological2023} find that generative AI assistance compresses the productivity distribution, with lower-skill workers driving the bulk of improvements.
+Our paper, however, is the first to examine longer-term effects in a real-world workplace where we can also track patterns of learning, customer-side effects, and changes in the experience of work.